-The thing is, the answer to most of these questions is a vague “It depends.”
+The answer to most of these questions is a vague “It depends.”
 Everyone’s experience ends up being different, even between the two people who are sharing the same moment together, and so the answers end up being incredibly personal.
-Yes, it can hurt a bit for some people, but it doesn’t for everyone; yes, some people like to use lube to help get things going, others don’t need it; some people get pregnant while others don’t; the list goes on.
-And because the journey to finding these answers is so personal, it’s really important to be able to talk to your partner about your questions and concerns beforehand in a space where you both feel safe and heard.
+It’s really important to be able to talk to your partner about your questions and concerns beforehand in a non-intimate setting.

 Bring some lube, just in case.

 The thing about the first time is just that: it’s the first time.
-Neither of you have any idea how excited (aka, wet/aroused) either of you will be, so incorporating a little lube into your play will make things a little bit easier on both of you.
-There’s no shame in adding a little extra pleasure into the equation!
+Neither of you have any idea how excited (aka, wet/aroused) either of you will be, so incorporating a little lube into your play will make things easier on both of you.
 Plus, it can help a bit with any pain either of you might experience.

 Bring more than one condom.

 Condoms are amazing little things, but they aren’t perfect.
-And since we aren’t perfect either, sometimes they rip, break, or simply slip off.
-So, having a few back up condoms on standby is a great way to ensure that you don’t miss a beat.
-Also, it’s always a good idea to have an extra layer of birth control like the pill or IUD, just in case.
+And since we aren’t perfect either, sometimes we make common condom mistakes and they rip, break, or simply slip off.
+So, having a few back up condoms on standby is a great way to ensure that you have the option to stay protected.
+It’s always a good idea to have an extra layer of birth control like the pill or IUD if you don’t intend on getting pregnant.

 Make sure to have a towel handy.